josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 1. Want to modernize their analytics platform without sacrificing the ability to query their data using SQL.

-2. Need an approach that can store all of their data, including the unmodified source data and the cleansed data they query for production purposes.
+2. Need an approach that can store all their data, including the unmodified source data and the cleansed data they query for production purposes.

 3. Want to understand how they will load their large quantity of historical data into Azure.